Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

 \subsubsection{Direct Pairwise Forecast Comparisons}

 In addition to assessing the coverage performance, we conduct pairwise CPA-tests for all considered methods in the three different specified time periods over all cryptocurrencies.
-The results of the tests are contained in Table \ref{tab:CPA_p1_2_grf_base} and Figure \ref{fig:CPA_p3_grf_base}.
+The results of the tests are contained in Table \ref{tab:CPA_p1_2_grf_base}.
 Note that the CPA-tests require the rolling window length to be smaller than the out-of-sample forecast window to produce valid results.
-Therefore the results from the shortest period Period 3, where both window sizes are equal to 500 might have less power.
-Thus by construction, for the only recently introduced cryptocurrencies in period 3, the out-of-sample size is too low for the CPA-tests to have high power.
-Therefore, we additionally look at the direct comparisons of predicted losses (as suggested by \citet{Giacomini2006}, Section 4)\footnote{We use the lagged loss difference and an intercept for loss prediction in an autoregressive setup since these are the main drivers of the test statistic in the CPA test.}, where we compare in the loss series how often GRF is better, i.e. has a smaller loss, than its competitors (\textit{GRF-Performance}).
-Note that a value of one thus indicates that GRF has a smaller predicted loss over the full loss series.
+Therefore by construction, for the large share of newly introduced cryptocurrencies in period 3, the out-of-sample size is too low for the CPA-tests to have high power.
+Therefore, we additionally look at the direct comparisons of predicted losses (as suggested by \citet{Giacomini2006}, Section 4), where we compare in the loss series how often GRF is better, i.e. has a smaller loss, than its competitors.\footnote{We use the lagged loss difference and an intercept for loss prediction in an autoregressive setup since these are the main drivers of the test statistic in the CPA test.} Note that a value of one thus indicates that GRF has a smaller predicted loss over the full loss series.